 In Hawaii, it’s legal for medical marijuana patients to grow up to ten cannabis plants in a single residence for their use.
 However, patients must register as a cultivator with the state before growing their plants.

 In Illinois, medical marijuana patients and their caregivers can cultivate up to five cannabis plants simultaneously for personal use.
 Recreational cultivation is not permitted, and growing five or fewer plants for recreational use is a misdemeanor that comes with a fine.

 In Maine, adults can grow up to six mature cannabis plants for medical or adult use, with up to six mature plants or 12 immature plants in a single residence.

 In Massachusetts, adults 21 and over can grow up to six cannabis plants for medical or recreational use.
-The state allows up to 12 plants per residence regardless of the total number of adults over 21 who reside there.
+The state allows up to 12 plants per residence regardless of the total number of adults over 21.

 In Michigan, those 21 and older can grow up to 12 plants in their home.
 Caregivers who attend to up to five patients can grow a maximum of 60 plants, totaling 12 per patient.

 In Missouri, medical cannabis patients and caregivers can grow up to six flowering marijuana plants, six nonflowering marijuana plants (over 14 inches tall), and six clones (plants under 14 inches tall) at any given time in a single enclosed facility.
 Growers must apply for a separate Patient Cultivation Card and pay a $50 fee.
 The card is separate from a medical marijuana card.

 In Montana, residents may grow up to four mature cannabis plants or 12 seedlings in their homes at once for medicinal use.
 If two medical marijuana patients reside in the same dwelling, they may grow eight mature plants and eight seedlings.
 All adult patients must report the locations of their home grows to the Montana Department of Public Health.